Vox published a video on the risk some economically disadvantaged Americans take when walking in certain cities and States.

 That said, it is frightening that amidst the abundance of statistics illustrating racial discrimination, a report was published in August 2017 by a federal agency on what the report admits is a “rare” issue of six (6) rogue criminals who illegally sought revenge for racial injustices.

-We agree that there’s always going to be a small probability for illegal retaliation for injustices.
-However, the effective response to potential for revenge is to find a solution to the underlying problems.
+We agree that there’s always going to be a small probability for some dummy knuckleheads to contemplate an illegal retaliation scheme for injustices.
+However, it would seem that the most effective response to potential for revenge is to find a solution to the underlying problems.

 There is no immediate solution to racism.
 Instead, the charts in this article show that the trends of racism and civil rights offenses are escalating.
 A recommendation could be for the various federal agencies to prioritize reporting on and targeting the emerging alarming and potentially prevalent concerns as identified by this article: particularly the potential for employment discrimination in Maryland, DC, and Missouri.